Latest News:

 Hoffman won 209 games at Mercer from 2008-19, including 119 conference games.
 He led the Bears to its first ever NCAA Tournament win in 2014 – a major upset of Duke in the opening round of March Madness.
 And he also became the first coach in NCAA history to win a tournament game in all four Division I postseason tournaments in a four-year span.

 Hoffman directed Mercer to six postseason appearances over the past seven seasons.
 He was named Atlantic Sun Coach of the Year three times during his tenure at Mercer.
+He was inducted into the Mercer Athletics Hall of Fame in 2025.

 • Email